 \section{Introduction}

-In convex optimization, it is usually assumed that the objective function $f$ is bounded below.
-The performance of a minimization algorithm is evaluated by convergence behavior to the minimum of $f$.
-The present paper addresses convergence behavior of a minimization algorithm for a “lower-unbounded” convex function $f$, i.e., $\inf f(x) = - \infty$.
-This may look meaningless, because the trajectory $x_i$ of the algorithm diverges to the infinity, and $f(x_i)$ goes to $-\infty$.
+In convex optimization, it is typically assumed that the objective function $f$ is bounded below.
+The performance of a minimization algorithm is evaluated by its convergence behavior to the minimum of $f$.
+This paper addresses the convergence behavior of minimization algorithms for a “lower-unbounded” convex function $f$, i.e., $\inf f(x) = - \infty$.
+This may look meaningless, because the trajectory $x_i$ of an algorithm diverges to infinity, and $f(x_i)$ goes to $-\infty$.
 The meta question of the paper is:

 Let us formalize our setting and mention its background.
 Let $M$ be a Hadamard manifold---a simply-connected complete Riemannian manifold with nonpositive sectional curvature.
-Let $f:M \to \RR$ be a differentiable (geodesically-)convex function, that is, $f$ is convex along any geodesic.
-We consider the following unconstrained convex optimization on $M$:
+Let $f:M \to \RR$ be a (twice differentiable) geodesically convex function, that is, $f$ is convex along any geodesic.
+We consider the following unconstrained convex optimization problem on $M$: